Cruz-Lopez-Carlos-Antonio/Bateman_equations_improvements/README.md

 ```
 where the function cartesian product admits an input list L, where the cartesian product $\set{0, 1, 2,...,n}\times \cdots \times \set{0, 1, 2,...,n}$ is storaged.
 ### 4.3 Discrimination ordered pairs.
+It is necessary to identify two key aspects related to the cartesian product, and with the Diophantine Equations described in Section 4.1.
+First, the number of products is related to the extension of the vector $\vec{x}$, which translated to our problem is equal to the amount of numbers that are summ: